MSimsek07/simple_scraping_example/README.md

 ## Conclusion

-The notebook demonstrates an efficient way to scrape and analyze a large dataset of legal questions and answers using both synchronous and asynchronous methods.
+The notebook demonstrates an efficient way to scrape and analyze a dataset of legal questions and answers using both synchronous and asynchronous methods.
 The cleaned and saved data can be used for further analysis or application development.